 Accounts receivable financing, also known as invoice factoring, is a business financing option for small business owners to receive cash advances on their unpaid invoices.
 It’s a convenient and fast way for small and mid-sized businesses to raise capital.
 This type of financing approves businesses quickly, provides them with fast access to capital, helps them stay on top of expenses, and ultimately assists in growing the business.

 How Does Accounts Receivable Financing Work?

-Instead of a business waiting, sometimes up to 90 days for a customer to pay the invoice, an invoice factoring company will advance typically between 70% to 95% of the invoice amount upfront.
-Selling your invoices to accounts receivable financing company allows them to advance your funds immediately, so your business doesn’t need to experience additional financial strain.
+Instead of a business waiting, sometimes up to 90 days for a customer to pay the invoice, an invoice factoring company will typically advance between 70% to 95% of the invoice amount upfront.
+Selling your invoices to an accounts receivable financing company allows them to advance your funds immediately, so your business doesn’t need to experience additional financial strain.

 Below are the common stages of the accounts receivable financing process:

 - Send outstanding customer invoices to your factoring company for approval.

 - You’ll receive immediate funding for an approved invoice.
 The funding advance can be anywhere from 70% to 95% of the total amount and depends on the invoice’s size, the customer’s industry, and credit.
 All this information is laid out in the provided factoring contract and agreement terms from the company you partner with for funding.